faheemali1997/DNSResolver/README.md

     Eg: python mydig.py verisigninc.com A

 -------------------------------
+## Future Scope:

+- One of the future scope I've identified is to add caching at the client to improve the performance significantly.

 ### Extra

 Website with DNSSec Enabled: https://www.verisign.com/?inc=verisigninc.com Website with DNSSec Disable: http://www.dnssec-failed.org/

 ### Contributors

 Faheem Ali